-The median pay for beginning general meeting/event planners can be nearly $56,000 annually.
+The median pay for beginning general meeting/event planners can be more than $57,000 annually, according to Salary.com.
 This could increase as you gain experience and your reputation grows.

-10. Get the party live as a DJ
+10. Get the party started as a DJ

-Most couples will have some preferences when it comes to music, especially for special moments like the first dance, the father-daughter dance, and so on.
+Most couples will have some preferences for music, especially for special moments like the first dance, the father-daughter dance, and so on.
 From there, it's up to you to choose a mix of popular rump shakers and slow dances that appeal to all ages.

-Wedding DJs can earn a whopping $88,000 plus annually, on average.
+Wedding DJs can earn a whopping $88,000 plus annually, on average, per ZipRecruiter.
 Granted, you will have to cultivate an extensive music library, purchase some pricy equipment (laptops, hard drives, controllers, mics, PA speakers, etc.), and have transportation to haul it around.
 Still, the pay seems to warrant it.

 Ready to start your wedding business?